 (1) Tuttle et al. (2019) revealed that copepods sense minuscule water movements within the bow wave of its predator, much smaller in magnitude than previously thought.
 This weak signal triggered escape jumps away from the predator, despite the additional challenge of detecting the predator’s direction.

-(2) Fashingbauer et al. (accepted) describes a highly modified and previously undescribed fast-start of larval clownfish, which can capture highly evasive prey as early as one day after hatching.
+(2) Fashingbauer, Tuttle et al. (2019) describes a highly modified and previously undescribed fast-start of larval clownfish, which can capture highly evasive prey as early as one day after hatching.

 (3) IMPORTANCE & VULNERABILITY OF MUTUALISMS